mnr/writing-wip/dimensions_living_book/sundown.md

 There *had* been an incident at the wedding.
 One of Greta's children felt it was appropriate to proselytize to one of the grandchildren and his girlfriend.
 His words were unwelcome and caused tears, leaving the rest of us to mitigate this emotional exchange.
 Greta may have heard some of the discussion.
 That's what I assumed this was about.
 But Greta wouldn't say what was bothering her, only that she was disgusted with us.

 Janell and I didn't understand what was happening.
 Looking back, there were clues, but we didn't know to look for them.
-At the hotel, she wanted me to get her suitcase out of the car--I had seen her place it in the closet just five minutes before.
+At the hotel, she wanted me to get her suitcase out of the car; I had seen her place it in the closet just five minutes before.
 She asked twice why we were staying in this strange room.

 She was angry and sullen until the following morning when we joined some of the grandkids for breakfast.
 Over waffles, bacon, and coffee she perked up and we were again in good graces.
 Evil Greta was gone.